zara-kasi/obsidian-myanimenotes/CONTRIBUTING.md

 ## Architecture Overview

-Cassette is built on a **layered architecture** with clear separation of concerns:
+MyAnimeNotes is built on a **layered architecture** with clear separation of concerns:

 ```
 ┌─────────────────────────────────────────────────────────────┐